Can trust building exercises really help your employees to trust each other?

 This trust building exercise requires good fitness or physical strength.
 The goal of this activity is to catch a falling person.

-- Ask the participants to form pairs with the individuals of similar height and weight.
+- Firstly, ask the participants to form pairs with the individuals of similar height and weight.

 - In each pair, one person should be the catcher and the other one should be the faller.